 When in New Zealand, everything seems a bit different, also because surrounding nature that is so unique.
 Grand majority of plants in New Zealand is endemic, which means they grow only there.
 Regarding fauna, New Zealand is not very diverse, but it is extremely rare.
 Kiwi is the most known animal of New Zealand.
 The Kiwi is classified as a bird, but do not fly, they barely even have wings.

-Interesting fact about New Zealand is that until the arrival of humans, around 900 years ago, this country was completely free of mammals, except seals, sea lions, whales and bats.
+Interesting fact about New Zealand is that until the arrival of humans, around 900 years ago, this country was completely free of mammals, except seals, sea lions, whales, and bats.
 The land was walked only by 60 species of lizard, four species of frog, and two species of lizard-like tuatara.

-If you want to see native and more well-known animals, we suggest you to visit Orana Wildlife Park.
-Willowbank is second most praised destination for families and animal lovers.
+If you want to see native and more well-known animals, we suggest you visit Orana Wildlife Park.
+Willowbank is the second most praised destination for families and animal lovers.
 It’s a wildlife reserve, where you can also experience unique traditions and history of Maori.

 Other interesting sights and things to do in New Zealand

-- Go to Air Force Museum that is one of New Zealand’s premier attractions.
+- Go to the Air Force Museum that is one of New Zealand’s premier attractions.
 It has over 30 historic aircraft, hands-on exhibitions and programs, guided tours and even a flight simulator.

-- As a visitor to New Zealand, you can experience Māori culture by visiting different marae parts (tribal meeting grounds – where the culture is celebrated).
+- As a visitor to New Zealand, you can experience the Māori culture by visiting different marae parts (tribal meeting grounds – where the culture is celebrated).
 But you can only do this with an organized tour.
 There you can see carved meeting houses, meet the local people, you can get yourself a Māori tattoo, or enjoy a hāngi feast cooked in earth ovens.

 Got a kid?
 No biggie!

 New Zealand is a travel destination that will be as great for your children as it will be for you.
-This land offers you many family friendly activities, zoos and wild parks, exciting history sights, theme and leisure parks and hotel resorts.
+This land offers you many family-friendly activities, zoos and wild parks, exciting history sights, theme and leisure parks, and hotel resorts.
 See more about this here »

-Hire car in New Zealand
+Hire a car in New Zealand

 New Zealand is long and narrow with about 15,000 km of coastline.
 The roads are very well maintained, drivers are friendly, and they offer you grand view wherever you are.
-That being said, there is no surprise that New Zealand is one of the best countries for renting a car, and exploring it to the fullest.
+That being said, there is no surprise that New Zealand is one of the best countries for renting a car and exploring it to the fullest.